Wharton Mailing Lists

 - Find your list, and click the Edit List link.

-- Scroll down, add the email address of the new owner(s).
+- Scroll down, and add the email address of the new owner(s).
 To transfer ownership, don't forget to remove your address.

 Deleting a Mailing List